 - It has a balanced political view on every issue.

-- Articles are addressed in way that optimism and pessimism with constructive criticism followed by reddressal mechanism.
+- Articles are addressed in a way that optimism and pessimism with constructive criticism followed by the reddressal mechanism.
 This approach is obvious for mains answers.

 - It is available in all Indian languages.